 Data Driven Research and Innovation (DDRI) Programme

-The DDRI Programme involves residential facilities and properties of various types, as well as private vehicles and public transport services, and there is a strong community focus throughout.
-Its major goal is to use data driven analytics and insights to support independent living, healthy ageing, improved quality of life, well-being and care (self-care or care from others), improved management of particular health conditions and enabling people to stay in their own homes for longer.
-The use of smart buildings and intelligent mobility to support improvements in health, care and well-being are both important development areas.
+The DDRI Programme involves residential facilities and domestic homes, as well as private vehicles and public transport services, and there is a strong community focus throughout.
+Its major goal is to use data driven analytics and insights to support: independent living; healthy ageing; improved quality of life, well-being and care (self-care or care from others); improved management of particular health conditions; and enabling people to stay in their own homes for longer.
+The use of smart buildings and intelligent mobility to support improvements in health, care and well-being are also important themes.